lmmx/datapasta/README.md

 pip install datapasta[polars-lts-cpu]
 ```

-> The `polars` dependency is not included in the package by default.
+> The `pandas` and `polars`/`polars-lts-cpu` dependencies are not included in the package by default,
-> It is shipped as an optional extra which can be activated by passing it in square brackets.
+> as typically you don't need to actually execute any code in those libraries.
+If you use the
+> `--repr` CLI flag you do, hence the extras are provided for convenience.

 ## Command Line Usage